Agency Dev Overview

 9. Where to ask for help

-.agents/TASK_REGISTRY.md. - Post-launch bug-reporting channels: the definitive channel list + triage SLAs are being defined under task
+.agents/tasks/.
+Aggregate state is derived on demand byscripts/tasks.sh— there is no central registry (TASK_REGISTRY.mdwas removed 2026-05-11). - Post-launch bug-reporting channels: the definitive channel list + triage SLAs are being defined under task

 OBS-POST-LAUNCH-BUG-REPORTING— check there for the current answer. - First-line symptoms and fixes: